 A slightly more complex example might look like this:

-The example above gives four reasons in support of the main claim.
-This could have been a lot more complex; one could add six more copremises and significantly increase the justifications.
 The most important part of the analysis for the critical reader is to determine whether the reasons given really support the main point.
-For instance, one may ask whether violating important principles of international law by keeping GITMO open would really undermine America’s reputation.
+For instance, one may ask whether violating important principles of international law by keeping GITMO open would really undermine the United States’s reputation.